Friendships make life and climate better

 Few of us could march in the streets year after year or continue to organize, petition and protest if we didn't stand beside people whose company we love.

 David Suzuki is a scientist, broadcaster, author and co-founder of the David Suzuki Foundation.
-Written with contributions from David Suzuki Foundation Climate Change and transportation policy analyst Gideon Forman.
+Written with contributions from David Suzuki Foundation climate change and transportation policy analyst Gideon Forman.
 Learn more at davidsuzuki.org.

 Image: Jackson David/Unsplash